-Trojans do not replicate by infecting other files or computers.
-Instead, they survive by going unnoticed.
+Trojans survive by going unnoticed.
 They may sit quietly in your computer, collecting information or setting up holes in your security, or they may just take over your computer and lock you out.

 What do Trojans do?

-Because Trojans are so versatile and can go unnoticed, their popularity has exploded until they've become the malware of choice for many online criminals.
+Because Trojans are so versatile and can go unnoticed, their popularity has exploded, making them the malware of choice for many online criminals.

-Some of the more common actions that Trojans take are:
+Some of the common actions that Trojans take are:

-- Turn your computer into a Zombie! sometimes, a hacker isn't interested in you, but just wants to use your computer as a slave in a network under his or her control.
+Turning your computer into a zombie: Sometimes, a hacker isn't interested in you, but just wants to use your computer as a slave in a network under their control.

-- Send costly SMS messages: even smartphones get Trojans, and the most common way for criminals to make money is by using them to make your phone send costly SMS messages to premium numbers.
+Sending costly SMS messages: Even smartphones get Trojans, and a common way for criminals to make money is by making your phone send costly SMS messages to premium numbers.